FreeCAD/FreeCAD-documentation/wiki/Creating_a_simple_part_with_Part_WB.md

  ![](images/T101pwb07-02_wrongcolor.png )

 Here is one way to get it back.
 First change *transparency* one tick up or down and then back, that brings back the transparency.
 You can do the same trick on *shape color*.
-Another way to get the color back is to *right-click* **Cut002** in the tree-view and select **Set Colors** in the context menu.
+Another way to get the color back is to *right-click* **Cut002** in the Tree view and select **Set Colors** in the context menu.
 In the *task panel* that displays, click **Set to Default**, that brings back the color to the one set in the view-properties.

  ![](images/T101pwb07-03_set_colors.png )